The Warehouse Hotel

-The Warehouse Hotel is a boutique hotel housed in a row of three adjoining historic warehouses on Havelock Road within the Singapore River planning area.
+The Warehouse Hotel, formerly 320, 326 and 332 Havelock Road, is a boutique hotel housed in a row of three adjoining historic warehouses on Havelock Road within the Singapore River planning area.
 Completed in 1895, the building, which is "one of the oldest independently standing warehouses in Singapore", previously housed the Warehouse Disco, the country's largest discotheque.

 History

 The buildings were completed in 1895 as warehouses used to store spices, rice and coffee, as well as tin and rubber.
 They were once occupied by the Ho Hong Oil Mills.
 The warehouses later became a "hotbed of secret society intrigue".
-It also housed an opium den from its 1895 to 1951.
+It housed an opium den from 1895 to 1951.
 The Warehouse Disco, which was operated by the next-door River View Hotel opened in two of warehouses on 15 November 1986.
 Construction on the project cost $1.8 million.
 With a maximum capacity of 1,200 people and a dance floor with a capacity of 600 people, it was the largest disco in Singapore.
 It also contained the largest disco video screen in Singapore, as well as four bars, with one only serving champagne and wine.
 There was also a second smaller disco floor with a smaller disco video screen, as well as a soundproofed multi-purpose function room with a capacity of 40 people.
 The third warehouse served as a "fast food area" which was completed in the following year.
 In 2017, the restoration project received the Urban Redevelopment Authority Architectural Heritage Award.

 On 11 May 1987, contestants of the Miss Universe 1987, which was held in Singapore, participated in a charity event organised by the River View Hotel at the disco.
 In the same year, the disco was one of five such establishments which refused to put up anti-AIDS posters as they were "bad for business".
 On 18 November 1990, a party celebrating the fifth anniversary of the founding of the Social Development Service was held at the disco, with over 1,000 members of the organisation participating and "many more" being turned away as the venue had already reached maximum capacity.
 However, following the opening of nightclubs which offered "all under one roof" entertainment, such as the Khameleon at Marina Village, Zouk at 17-21 Jiak Kim Street, Fire at Orchard Plaza and Disco On Air Park Avenue at Parkway Parade, the discotheque saw a major decline in business.
 As a result, the owners of the disco announced that it would be receiving a $500,000 renovation which was to be completed by May of the following year in order to compete with the newer establishments.
 The second floor was converted into a karaoke lounge with 9 KTV rooms.
 The warehouses again underwent renovations later in the year, after which 9 more KTV rooms were introduced.